ihatetoast/nillahangman/README.md

 For this version, "Beast" will cover mammals, reptiles, and land arthropods, and "Fish" will cover true fish as well as other water-dwelling animals excluding water mammals.

 The original game says the user has 10 seconds.
 I believe a child's one-mississippi last longer than 1 second, so I, being such a sweet thing, am giving the user 20 seconds.
+Using setInterval instead of Date because kids' timing skills align more with funky browswers than the Date object.